A note on homologically smooth connected cochain DG algebras: introduction

+Throughout this paper, $\k$ is a algebraically closed field with $\mathrm{char}\k=0$, and $A$ is a connected cochain DG algebra over $\k$.
+One sees that its cohomology graded algebra

-In this section, we review some basics on differential graded (DG for short) homological algebra, whose main main novelty is the study of the internal structure of a category of DG modules from a point of view inspired by classical homological algebra.
-There is some overlap here with the papers \cite{MW1, MW2,FHT}.
-It is assumed that the reader is familiar with basics on the theory of triangulated categories and derived categories.
-If this is not the case, we refer to \cite{Nee, Wei} for more details on them.
+is a connected graded algebra.
+For any cocycle element $z\in \mathrm{ker}(\partial_{\mathcal{A}}^i)$, we write $\lceil z \rceil$ as the cohomology class in $H(\mathcal{A})$ represented by $z$.
+We assume that the reader is familiar with basics on DG homological algebra.
+If this is not the case, we refer to \cite{AFH,FJ2,MW1,MW2} for more details on them.